AdobeDocs/experience-manager-64.en/help/sites-developing/target.md

  </div>
 ```

 The JSP adds the required analytics javascript objects and references to client-side javascript libraries.
-The `testandtarget.js` file contains the `mbox.js` functions.
+The `testandtarget.js` file contains the `mbox.js` functions.
 The HTML that the script generates is similar to the following example:

 ```xml
 <script type="text/javascript">